Saskatoon Berry Galette

 Putting it all together:

-- Line a cookie sheet, with a piece of parchment paper.
+- Line a baking sheet with a piece of parchment paper.

-- Lightly flour the parchment paper (I actually used icing sugar instead of flour), then roll out the puff pastry to loosely form a circle shape.
-It doesn’t have to be perfect, this is a rustic pie remember!
+- Lightly flour the parchment paper then roll out the puff pastry to loosely form a circle shape.
+It doesn't have to be perfect, this is a rustic pie remember!

 - Place the berry filling in the centre of the pastry sheet.
 Note: If you think that there might be too much filling for the pastry, don’t add it all.